What is SCORM? An Overview of Integrating SCORM with AOM

 - Located inside the SCORM package is the Launch file, also called an Entry file.
 The Launch/Entry file is an HTML file that is usually named index_lms.html.

 - The Launch/Entry file must have an HREF specifying its launchable file, such as an HTML page.
 The HREF of a Launch/Entry file is a URL, relative to the content package root directory, which is used to launch SCORM course within the platform

 - Inside the SCORM package, the Manifest file describes the package and its contents.
 The Manifest file is a structured inventory of the content of the package.

 - The Manifest file is a XML file and must always be named imsmanifest.xml.
 It must appear in the root of the SCORM package when you first open the zipped package.

-Now that you've learned about SCORM, why not add it to your Course?
+Now that you've learned about SCORM, why not add it to your Course using the steps laid out in the overview?
 These articles will help guide you in that process: